Anna Boyksen Fellowship

 - a nomination letter by a TUM professor including the facilities provided for the Fellow by the TUM Host institute,

-The Director of TUM-IAS will decide on the award after consultation with the TUM Senior Vice President Diversity & Talent Management and the TUM Gender & Diversity Board.
+Decisions on the award will be made in consultation with the TUM Senior Vice President Diversity & Talent Management and the TUM Gender & Diversity Board.